All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 (Abstract translated from German, Czech, and Spanish Research)

 Bill Ruzicka and Steve and Mike Beekeepers.
-Abstract Published in April issue of BEECULTURE 2008.
+Abstract Published in April issue of BEE CULTURE 2008.
 At time of print repellent effect on SHB lasted for 12 weeks and primary varroa control reached 80-85%.
 Final results will be collected in April - May before spring treatment.

 - SCIENTIFIC ESSAYS ABOUT MITEGONE™ METHOD(VARROA DESTRUCTOR ORGANIC TREATMENT.)